For all those big chocolate fans, you can grow these Plants and Flowers that Smell Like Chocolate. Our list contains both indoor and outdoor plants.

 Carolina allspice is not only useful for its fragrant flowers that smell like chocolate but also the foliage that emits a cinnamon-like scent.
 It also produces a delicious, edible spice.

 Just snip off its twigs and allow them to dry in the sun, then smash up the bark and use it like cinnamon.
-It is one of the best Plants that Smell Like Chocolate.

 5. Chocolate Mint